Acumatica/Acumatica-Surveys/Phase3Beta.md

 <img src="docs/images/SS08 - Surveys Components.PNG" height="100%" width="100%">

-Important:  Once imported, you need to choose the correct *Component Type* In this case, you choose *Survey.*  For reference, here is a list of components and their associated *types* that you much use in order for them to function properly.
+**Important:**  Once imported, you need to choose the correct *Component Type* In this case, you choose *Survey.*

 <img src="docs/images/SS07 - Surveys Components.PNG" height="100%" width="100%">

-blah blah
+For reference, here is a list of components and their associated *types* that you much use in order for them to function properly.

 <img src="docs/images/SS06 - Surveys Components.PNG" height="100%" width="100%">

-blah blah
+Finish completing each of the components that you have downloaded and you are finished and now can configure a variety settings and configurations to customize any surveys you wish to create.

 **End of intial edits/creation of the beta documentation...**